svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Mute unmute loopers](./resources/muted-loopers.png)

-**Note!** If looper has non-zero volume ( even if it is 1 ), it is considered as unmuted.
+**Note!** If the looper has non-zero volume ( even if it is 1 ), it is considered unmuted.
 In such a case, the first double-click will set the volume of the looper to 0.

 ----